iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote secret_access_key my-secret_access_key
   ```

 - `use_ssl` - whether or not to use SSL.
-By default, SSL is used
+By default, SSL is used.

   ```dvc
   $ dvc remote modify myremote use_ssl false